Saturday, July 22, 2023

 The property now in Sevier Park is in the middle (click to enlarge map)

-It has long been know that dozens of bullets, including Minie balls, were left on the porch door and columns on the big house at Sunnyside.
+It has long been known that dozens of bullets, including Minie balls, were left on the porch door and columns on the big house at Sunnyside.
 Fracchia says you can still see evidence today.

 The bullets and bullets in the log structures were found in February as restoration work reached that area on the north side of the house.